Kleinia pendula (Forssk.) DC.

 Senecio pendulus, Cacalia pendula, Kleinia subulifolia, Monadenium subulifolium, Notonia pendula, Notonia trachycarpa, Notonia trachycarpa, Senecio gunnisii

 Kleinia pendula, also known as Senecio pendulus, is a creeping succulent with green patterned stems and showy, red flowers.
 The stems are brittle, jointed, variable in size and shape, rough from persistent dried leaves, and arch over and touch the soil where they re-root and send out new stems.
 They often will turn purplish in strong light.
-Individual stems are jointed and brittle, up to 12 inches (30 cm) long, up to 0.8 inch (2 cm) in diameter, variable in size and shape, waxy, green to bronze-green with white dots and darker purple arrowhead markings and rough from persistent dried leaf-scales.
-The leaves are scale-like and up to 0.7 inch (1.8 cm) long, shriveling quickly but persisting for a while as pseudo-thorns.
+Individual stems are jointed and brittle, up to 12 inches (30 cm) long, up to 0.8 inches (2 cm) in diameter, variable in size and shape, waxy, green to bronze-green with white dots and darker purple arrowhead markings and rough from persistent dried leaf-scales.
+The leaves are scale-like and up to 0.7 inches (1.8 cm) long, shriveling quickly but persisting for a while as pseudo-thorns.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).